 - Whether a restriction on parenting time is appropriate.

-Parties disputing custody may wish to attend Mediation to attempt to resolve the issue.
-Your lawyer can help you make the most of mediation to make a Joint Parenting Agreement.
+Parties disputing child custody may wish to attend Mediation to attempt to resolve the issue.
+Your child custody lawyer can help you make the most of mediation to make a Joint Parenting Agreement.

-If the mediation is not successful, your lawyer will guide you through discovery, pretrial conferences and eventually trial.
+If the mediation is not successful, your child custody attorney will guide you through discovery, pretrial conferences and eventually trial.
 During the process the Court may appoint a guardian ad litem, child representative or lawyer for the child.
 The Court may also appoint its own investigator to make recommendations to the Court.

 Child custody trials can be very stressful, lengthy and costly for everyone involved.
 The parties are usually involved in providing details about the bad decisions and actions by the other party, which can result in long-term bitterness between parents.
-The divorce process is traumatic enough for your child, let along the distress a custody trial can bring to a child.
+The divorce process is traumatic enough for your child, let alone the distress a child custody trial can bring to them.
 Our firm encourages you to obtain an experienced child custody lawyer who will assist you in negotiation or a trial, if necessary.